Knowledge base

 2. Click directly on the name assigned to the product concerned:

-3. Click on one of the shortcuts to Connect a service (mail or web):
+3. Click on one or the other of the shortcuts to Connect a service (mail or web):

 4. In both cases, click on Order …:

-5. You will be able to choose the corresponding free service (mail or web) and the next step will offer you the choice of the other (mail or web) if desired.
+5. You will be able to choose the corresponding free service (mail or web) and the next step will offer you to choose the other (mail or web) if desired.

 6. Click at the bottom of the page to continue:

-8. Go back to your Infomaniak Manager to discover and use your new products:
+8. Return to your Infomaniak Manager to discover and use your new products:

 In case of a problem with a Starter hosting

-A Starter type web hosting does not offer IPv6.
-Be careful with AAAA records in the DNS zone of the concerned domain name that can prevent you from activating SSL; also refer to this other guide.
+A Starter type Web hosting does not offer IPv6.
+Be careful with AAAA records in the DNS zone of the domain name concerned which can in particular prevent you from activating SSL; also refer to this other guide.

 Has this FAQ been helpful?